The Small Landlord Exception and the $25,000 Special Allowance

 Generally, a trade or business activity is considered a passive activity if the taxpayer does not materially participate in the activity.
 This means, passive activity losses may only be deducted from passive activity income and not from nonpassive activity sources of income, such as wages.

 Special $25,000 Allowance for Real Estate Nonprofessionals

-If you're not a real estate professional there's a special rule hat let's you classify up to $25,000 of rental losses as nonpassive, which means you can deduct up $25,000 of rental losses from your nonpassive income, such as wages, salary, dividends, and interest.
+If you're not a real estate professional a special rule let's you classify up to $25,000 of rental losses as nonpassive.
+This means you can deduct up $25,000 of rental losses from your nonpassive income, such as wages, salary, dividends, and interest.